hydev-a/OllyUI/README.md

 Whether you're a developer prototyping ideas, a writer looking for a creative partner, a student doing research, or just someone curious about AI, OllyUI provides the tools you need in a simple, elegant package.

----

 ## ✨ Features That Matter

 OllyUI is designed to be simple on the outside and powerful on the inside.

-* **🗂️ Full Conversation Management:** Your chat history is automatically saved locally.
+* **🗂️ Full Conversation Management:** All your chats are automatically saved locally.
 You can easily rename, delete, and switch between different conversations.
 * **🚀 Automatic Model Detection:** OllyUI automatically finds all of your installed Ollama models and lets you switch between them from the settings menu.
 * **⚙️ Total Model Control:** Fine-tune your experience by adjusting advanced settings like the AI's creativity (temperature), response length (max tokens), and memory (history length).
 You can even provide a custom "System Prompt" to change the AI's personality!
 * **✍️ Beautiful Code & Text:** The AI's responses are beautifully formatted with full Markdown support, including syntax highlighting for code blocks, making it easy to read and copy.